Board of Directors

 Burton M Fendelman

 Burton M Fendelman is a practicing attorney with more than 35 years of experience specializing in financial matters.
 Currently, Mr. Fendelman’s legal practice specializes in working with collectors, dealers, artists and others in the world of art and antiques consulting on business, tax and general collecting, art and antiques related issues and advising on the disposition of collections.
 He has more than 30 years of experience as a collector of art and antiques, more than 25 years of appraisal knowledge and had an art and antiques business for more than ten years.
 Mr. Fendelman has served as museum curator, authored numerous articles and lectured at New York University and other forums on art and antiques subjects.
-Mr. Fendelman is presently General Counsel to the Antique Dealers’ Association of America and Counsel to The Association for Art and antiques.
+Mr. Fendelman is presently General Counsel to the Antique Dealers’ Association of America and Counsel to The Association for Art and Antiques.

 Olya Gurevich is a linguist turned technologist.
 She is currently Co-founder and Chief Scientist at Marvelous.ai, a San Francisco-based startup aiming to bring artificial intelligence to the analysis of political messaging and propaganda.
 In the past, she’s been a data scientist and manager at Apple, Microsoft, and several startups.
-She has a long-standing interest in bringing insights from humanities into technology, as well as reconciling academic research and industry.
+Ms. Gurevich has a long-standing interest in bringing insights from humanities into technology, as well as reconciling academic research and industry.

 Founder, Treasurer & Managing Director